Charlie8282/racesmiths/README.md

  As the *CM* clicks to create a Championship they can select a blank scorecard to customize the points as they wish and add them in manually.
 There is also a "presets" section where the user will be met with multiple options to customize the scorecard.
 This is the basic run down of creating a Championship from the start:

+## Point Systems

+1. ### Classic

+> Each driver gets one point for each position they are from last place (If there are 16 drivers, the winner gets 16 points)

+2. ### Average

+> Each driver's finishes or points awarded are all together averaged for their final score

 ## Race Layouts

 ### Single race
-> Single race per event, where each driver gets 1 point for each position they are from last place.(If there are 16 drivers, the winner gets 16 points)
+> Single race per event with random grid order.
+Classic points system and an input for bonus points optional.

 ### Single race with qualifying
 > This will include scoring for qualifying if applicable.
 Typically this would be for endurance races up to 24 hours long, and will have the same points system as Single Race.
+Classic points system and an input for bonus points optional.

 ### Heat Racing
 > Multiple races typically under 20 minutes long.
 Grid order for first heat per event would be reverse of points standing, then reverse the finishing order of each heat there after.